-An illuminated vanity mirror is on the sun visor.
+Your vehicle may be equipped with an illuminated vanity mirror located on the sun visor.
 To use the mirror, rotate the sun visor down and swing the mirror cover upward.
 The lights turn on automatically.
 Closing the mirror cover turns off the lights.